Adversities are inevitable.

 3. Most of our greatest fears are illusions.
 They don’t exist.

 These fears I’m referring are the result of being negative.
-If you fear something, your thoughts create false assumptions of what likely to happen, which are contrary to your reality.
+If you fear something, your thoughts create false assumptions, which are in most cases, contrary to your reality.
 They may seem forceful, but remember, they are just your thoughts — not the reality.

 Thich Nhat Hanh said,